ALL ABOUT ME

 I also love to travel.
 In fact, I no longer have a home.
 Instead, I travel the world indefinitely with my husband, writer Michael Jensen, living in a different city ever few months as we both work on our different projects.
 You can follow our "digital nomad" journey at Brent and Michael Are Going Places.

-As a writer, I especially love mysteries and thrillers, and one of my latest projects is a dark and edgy gay teen book — part horror, part puzzle box thriller — called Three Truths and a Lie (Simon & Schuster).
+As a writer, I love mysteries and thrillers, and one of my latest projects is a dark and edgy gay teen book — part horror, part puzzle box thriller — called Three Truths and a Lie (Simon & Schuster).
 It was nominated for an Edgar Award, which is the mystery genre’s top honor.

-I’m also the author of a number of books featuring a gay character named Russel Middlebrook, as well as his collection of quirky friends, as they try to make sense out of love and life.
+I’m also the author of a number of lighter books featuring a gay character named Russel Middlebrook, as well as his collection of quirky friends, as they try to make sense out of love and life.
 I tried to give these books a lot of heart and humor.

 The latest of these books is The Otto Digmore Difference, the first book in a new stand-alone series for adults, The Otto Digmore Series, about one of Russel’s friends.